 Whether you chew on a stick of peppermint gum, or brush your teeth with peppermint toothpaste, this scent is the best for improving energy.

-This is a bit of a trick question because a deficiency in most nutrients can wreck havoc on your energy levels.
+This is a bit of a trick question because a deficiency in most nutrients can wreak havoc on your energy levels.
 Notable nutrients that can promote energy, though, are B vitamins and iron.
 But before you rush out supplementing these, first it’s important you get some blood work done to verify if you have a real deficiency or you are just low in these vitamins.
 Second, B vitamins and iron are readily available through diet.

 Foods high in B vitamins and iron are kale, red meat – in moderation, fish and cheese.
 So as long as you’re having a balanced, healthy diet you can get your nutrient fix.